armanhalizadeh/rshell/README.md

 Notice the example, `[ main.cpp ]`, The brackets act as an alias to test.
 In order for the alias to work it has to have the opening bracket `[` and the closing bracket `]`.

-Another new feature is the use of `( )` in order to give a specified command(s) priority to its overall return truth value.
+The use of `( )` gives a specified command(s) priority to its overall return truth value.
 The `( )` does not give priority in the sense of displaying its result, but rather it groups the overall return value of mutliple commands.

+## New

+New in **rshell** is the cd command.
+The cd command will change the current working directory to whatever directory is specified.
+There are three uses of this command
+    cd <PATH>
+    cd
+    cd -

+cd <PATH> changes the working directory to the directory specified in path. cd changes the working directory to the users HOME directory cd - changes the working directory to the previous working directory cd .. can be used to to go up a level in the working directory

 ## Bugs